Venues

 @Schillertheater

-The Komische Oper Berlin has, since the construction of its building on Behrenstraße (opened in 1892 as Theater Unter den Linden), at various times been an international trailblazer in the field of musical theater.
-In the 1920s, it significantly shaped the Berlin and thus international entertainment scene as a leading operetta and revue theater.
-The musical theater concept of Walter Felsenstein revolutionized the entire European opera scene after World War II and remains a crucial reference point for the vast majority of contemporary-minded music theater directors to this day.
-This international radiance as a driving force for innovative musical theater is reflected in the many artistic careers that had their beginnings at the Komische Oper Berlin, including directors Götz Friedrich and Harry Kupfer, as well as conductors Otto Klemperer, Kurt Masur, Yakov Kreizberg, and Kirill Petrenko.
+The Komische Oper Berlin has, since the construction of its building on Behrenstraße (opened in 1892 as the Theater Unter den Linden), been an international trailblazer in the field of music theater at various points in time.
+In the 1920s, it played a major role as the leading operetta and revue theater, significantly shaping the Berlin and thus international entertainment scene.
+The concept of music theater introduced by Walter Felsenstein revolutionized the entire European opera world after World War II and remains an important point of reference for the vast majority of music theater directors who aim for contemporaneity.
+This international influence as a pioneer of innovative music theater is reflected in the many artistic careers that began at the Komische Oper Berlin – including directors Götz Friedrich and Harry Kupfer, as well as conductors Otto Klemperer, Kurt Masur, Yakov Kreizberg, and Kirill Petrenko.
 Due to extensive renovation measures, the Komische Oper Berlin is currently located at Am Schillertheater 1 in Charlottenburg.